TeslaSTech/CoderTesterPairsLab/README.md

-# CoderTesterPairsLab
+# Coder Tester Pairs Lab

 Lab for AP Computer Science 10.

-Written in Java, not my choice, but oh well.
+Written in Java.
+Not my choice, but oh well.

+~~LOL get flexed on CompSci kids~~